jamesshore/testing-without-mocks-example/README.md

 #### [State-Based Tests](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#state-based-tests)

-All tests are “state-based tests,” which means they make assertions about the return values or state of the unit under test rather than making assertions about which methods it calls.
+All tests are “state-based tests,” which means they make assertions about the return values or state of the unit under test, rather than making assertions about which methods it calls.
 Specifically:

-* `_app_test.js` makes assertions about how `App` changes the state of the `CommandLine` given various command-line arguments.
+* `_app_test.js` makes assertions about how `App` changes the state of the `CommandLine`, given various command-line arguments.
 * `_command_line_test.js` makes assertions about how `CommandLine` reads command-line arguments and writes to `stdout`.
-* `_rot13_test.js` makes assertions about what the `transform()` function returns given various inputs.
+* `_rot13_test.js` makes assertions about what the `transform()` function returns, given various inputs.

 #### [Overlapping Sociable Tests](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#sociable-tests)